Poland: Top 10 Winter Activities

 3. Ride a Horse Drawn Sleigh Through Snowy Forests

-You sit wrapped in blankets while horses pull you through silent, snow covered forests like you accidentally walked into a Christmas film.
+Yes, this is real, and yes, it is exactly as magical as it sounds.
+While sitting wrapped in blankets, horses pull you through silent, snow-covered forests like you accidentally walked into a Christmas film.

 💡 Winter wisdom: Romantic until your toes go numb.
 Bring extra socks.